The end of political cartoons at The New York Times

 Over the last years, with the Cartooning for Peace Foundation we established with French cartoonist Plantu and the late Kofi Annan - a great defender of cartoons - or on the board of the Association of American Editorial Cartoonists, I have consistently warned about the dangers of those sudden (and often organized) backlashes that carry everything in their path.
 If cartoons are a prime target it’s because of their nature and exposure: they are an encapsulated opinion, a visual shortcut with an unmatched capacity to touch the mind.
 That’s their strength, and their vulnerability.
 They might also be a revealor of something deeper.
 More than often, the real target, behind the cartoon, is the media that published it.

 “Political cartoons were born with democracy.
-And they are challenged when freedom is.“
+They are challenged when freedom is“

 In 1995, at twenty-something, I moved to New York with a crazy dream: I would convince the New York Times to have political cartoons.
 An art director told me: “We never had political cartoons and we will never have any.“ But I was stubborn.
 For years, I did illustrations for NYT Opinion and the Book Review, then I persuaded the Paris-based International Herald Tribune (a NYT-Washington Post joint venture) to hire an in-house editorial cartoonist.
 By 2013, when the NYT had fully incorporated the IHT, there I was: featured on the NYT website, on its social media and in its international print editions.
 In 2018, we started translating my cartoons on the NYT Chinese and Spanish websites.
 The U.S. paper edition remained the last frontier.
 Gone out the door, I had come back through the window.
 And proven that art director wrong: The New York Times did have in-house political cartoons.
 For a while in history, they dared.